Postage stamps and postal history of Bhutan: Collecting Bhutanese stamps

 The Bhutan Postal Corporation Ltd. has a Philatelic Bureau to offer services to stamp collectors, who can open up a subscription to receive future issues or buy some of the older issues which are still for sale.
-A group of collectors organized themselves as The Bhutan Philatelic Society in the USA in 1976 and publicized a quarterly The Kaleidoscope for a few years.
+A group of collectors organized themselves as The Bhutan Philatelic Society in the US in 1976 and publicized a quarterly The Kaleidoscope for a few years.
 Recently they resurfaced on Facebook as Bhutan Stamp Collectors.
 The Nepal and Tibet Philatelic Study Circle provides also a haven for collectors of Bhutanese stamps and Bhutan philately receives regular attention in their publication Postal Himal.

 Catalogues and publications

 A specific stamp catalogue for Bhutan does not exist at the moment.
 However, information on stamp issues can be found in the Scott, Stanley Gibbons and Michel stamp catalogues.

 The P&T Department of the Royal Government of Bhutan has issued a few publications with information on the history of the postal services.
 Early May 1969 on the occasion of the inauguration of the first Thimphu GPO building on 11 May 1969, the Department issued a booklet Postal Services in Bhutan, providing an overview of the gradual expansion of the postal services in Bhutan since 1962.
 In 1970 a nice 90-page booklet Bhutan Through Postage Stamps was produced, with detailed information about all stamps issued between 1962 and end 1969.
 Early 1976 the Philatelic Bureau of the Department published a small brochure Bhutan Stamp History with a complete listing of all stamps issued from the first postage stamps of 10 October 1962 to December 1975.
 No other significant publication has been issued by the P&T Department or Bhutan Post since then.
-The intention to publish a book on the postal history of Bhutan at the occasion of the 50th Anniversary of postal services in Bhutan (1962 - 2012) had to be abandoned by Bhutan Post, reportedly because of lack of funds.
+The intention to publish a book on the postal history of Bhutan at the occasion of the 50th Anniversary of postal services in Bhutan (1962–2012) had to be abandoned by Bhutan Post, reportedly because of lack of funds.